Mini Marcos: Development

-The Marcos was sold as a kit car utilizing a fibreglass/GRP Monocoque with running gear & subframes from a Mini.
-During its life it went through five versions with changes including sliding windows (Mark II), which also had a modified front licence plate holder.
+The Marcos was sold as a kit car using a fibreglass/GRP Monocoque with running gear & subframes from a Mini.
+During its life it went through five versions with changes including sliding windows (Mark II), which also had a modified front number plate holder.
 An optional rear hatch appeared with the Mark III and a standard rear hatch and wind-up windows for the Mark IV which also received somewhat longer and taller bodywork.

 The Midas succeeded the Mk IV Mini Marcos which at that time was being made by D&H Fibreglass Techniques Limited in Oldham, but the latter marque was subsequently revived by Marcos with the Mark V.

 Following the closure of the Marcos company, the Mini Marcos moulds were acquired by Rory McMath of Marcos Heritage Spares who has re-launched the car as the Heritage Mk.
 VI and GT, the latter being a racing version.